 Summer can be a hit or miss affair when it comes to overnighting at Walmart.
 This is not only due to the heat, but also the summer crowds.
 We can handle the summer heat with our two, strategically located 12 volt fans, but some people can’t and need to run an air conditioner.
-Then there are those who have to use a CPAP machine and don’t have the battery power needed to power one throughout the night.
+Then there are those who have to use a CPAP machine and don’t have the 12 volt battery system needed to power one throughout the night.
 All of this usually means one thing—the dreaded generator.
+Not a problem when there’s enough distance between you and other RVs, but this wasn’t the case on this warm summer night with a dozen RV packed together like sardines.
 Several gennies could be heard chattering in the still-night air along with several idling diesel truck engines.
-So far, our overnight stay was anything but quiet.

 Like a low-hanging cloud, the noxious fumes from the diesel engines and RV generators began to thicken over the now crowded parking lot.
 Predictably, the two fans in our camper began sucking-in these offensive fumes.
 Even the wife, who rarely complains about such things, was getting upset.
 So at 2230, I threw on some clothes, hopped into the truck, and slow rolled the rig to the opposite side of the parking lot where only one small class B was parked.
-Surely, we were safe and comfy for the night.
+It was nice and quiet.
 Was it to last?
-Fortunately, yes.
-We actually ended up getting a good night sleep and were able to get some much-needed supplies from Walmart the next morning.
+Fortunately, it was.
+We ended up getting a good night sleep and were able to get some much-needed supplies from Walmart the next morning.

 We actually had this happen to us last summer at the Walmart in Aberdeen, Washington.
 We pulled in late afternoon and found a nice secluded spot in the back corner of the Walmart parking lot.
 Fifteen minutes later a class A motorhome pulled-up right next to us with his front window facing our dinette window.
-The parking lot was practically empty, yet here was this RV literally parked just 6 feet from us, ruining our view.
+The parking lot was practically empty, yet here was this RV literally parked just 6 feet from us.
 This wasn’t surprising knowing how some RV owners are.
 What was surprising is that the owner had the unmitigated gall to fire-up his generator when we were there first with all four of our windows wide open.
-It’s one thing to run a generator in total isolation, it’s another to run one next to another RV.
 Rather than confront the owner, we relocated our rig to the opposite side of the parking lot where no other RVs were parked.